arslanbilal/cryptology-project/README.md

 <h3>This repo includes "Cryptology Course" project(Encrypted Messaging App in iOS 8.0+)</h3>
 <hr>
 ## Summary:
 Simple iOS messaging application and working in locale [database][realm].
 Messages are protected with AES Symmetric Encryption.
 Only messages owners can see their messages in the plain text format.
 Otherwise messages are encrypted.
+Man-in-the-Middle never see plain text.
 You can run in your own machine.
 You just uncomment the `genenaretUsersWithCount(Int)` method in AppDelegate.swift file for adding random user in the system.
 Then recomment the same line.
 To test:

 1. username: user# (no is depends on count that you assign the func.)
 2. password: 1234